Resources

 Understanding CHARGE syndrome

-Understanding CHARGE Syndrome is a free online course offering quality education on the latest knowledge and research on CHARGE syndrome from the world’s foremost experts in the field.
-It will significantly raise awareness of CHARGE syndrome amongst health and educational professionals and will strengthen the capacity of families and care givers in supporting individuals with CHARGE syndrome.
-The course is always open, making it easy to access the information any time you need it.
+This is a free online course offering quality education on the latest knowledge and research on CHARGE syndrome from the world’s foremost experts in the field.

+The course is always open, making it easy to access any time you need it.
 You can complete the full course, over 6-8 weeks (2 hours per week, self paced).
+Share it with your healthcare and education teams.

 CHARGE Syndrome Check-List: Health supervision across the life-span from head to toe